aayush-karki/canastaInJava/log.md

 -   created turnStartControl and tested it ( 1 hour ).

--   created turnContinueControl and refacted the code multiple times to make it easier to follow ( 2 hour )
+-   created turnContinueControl and refacted the code multiple times to make it easier to follow ( 2 hours )

 ###### Total: 3 hours 45 minutes.

 ## Nov 22, 2022:

--   started testing turnContinueControl() and fixed multiple translation bugs ( 2 hour ).
+-   started testing turnContinueControl() and fixed multiple translation bugs ( 2 hours ).

--   completed the Player Class ( 2 hour ).
+-   completed the Player Class ( 2 hours ).

--   completed the PlayerTest Class while fixing the bugs ( 2 hour ).
+-   completed the PlayerTest Class while fixing the bugs ( 2 hours ).

-###### Total: 6 hours 00 minutes.
+###### Total: 6 hours 00 minute.

+## Nov 23, 2022:

+-   completed the Human Class and its testing ( 1 hour ).

+-   refactor the try and catch blocks thorugh out the project ( 30 minutes ).

+###### Total: 1 hours 30 minute.